Israeli strike on Gaza kills 10, unrest spreads to West Bank

 Lt.
 Col. Jonathan Conricus, a military spokesman, said the military aims to minimize collateral damage in striking military targets.
 But measures it takes in other strikes, such as warning shots to get civilians to leave, were not “feasible this time.”

-The U.N. said Gazans are experiencing daily power cuts of 8-12 hours and at least 230,000 have limited access to tap water.
+The U.N. said Gazans are already enduring daily power cuts of 8-12 hours and at least 230,000 have limited access to tap water.
 The impoverished and densely populated territory is home to 2 million Palestinians, most of them the descendants of refugees from what is now Israel.

 The conflict has reverberated widely.
-Israeli cities with mixed Arab and Jewish populations have seen daily violence, with mobs from each community fighting in the streets and trashing each other’s property.
+Israeli cities with mixed Arab and Jewish populations have seen nightly violence, with mobs from each community fighting in the streets and trashing each other’s property.

 In the occupied West Bank, on the outskirts of Ramallah, Nablus and other towns and cities, hundreds of Palestinians protested against the Gaza campaign and Israeli actions in Jerusalem.
 Waving Palestinian flags, they trucked in tires that they set up in burning barricades and hurled stones at Israeli soldiers.
 At least 10 protesters were shot and killed by soldiers.
 An 11th Palestinian was killed when he tried to stab a soldier at a military position.